judepowerful/CISC365-Project1/Project Report.md

 ## Question 1:
 ### Binary search and trinary search both fall into the O(log n) complexity class.
 Do your experiments show growth in execution time that is consistent with this?

-O(log n) complexity indicates that time will increase linearly as n increases exponentially.
-With the values given in the experiments they appear to increase by the previous n being multiplied by 2 (n= 1000, n = 2000, n = 4000, n = 8000, n = 16000).
-With n values like this we would not observe time increasing linearly as n increases exponentially, however if we had say n = 1000000 we would be able to see that compared to n = 1000 time would increase linearly as the increase from 1000 to 1000000 is exponential (n^2).

 ## Question 2:
 ### Compare the total time for the two search algorithms:
 ### - Do they ever differ by more than 10%, or are they always within 10% of eachother?